AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-concept.md

 An AVEVA Data Hub tenant is the equivalent of an AVEVA Connect account.
 An AVEVA Connect account can only be associated with one AVEVA Data Hub tenant.
 Each tenant may have more than one namespace, and each namespace maps to a unique folder in an AVEVA Connect account.

 A namespace represents a logical unit of organization for data within a tenant.
-When you enable an AVEVA Data Hub tile and create a folder in AVEVA Connect, a namespace is automatically created in AVEVA Data Hub.
+When you create a folder in AVEVA Connect and enable the AVEVA Data Hub tile, a namespace is automatically created in AVEVA Data Hub.
 Multiple folders in AVEVA Connect can have AVEVA Data Hub turned on.
 Each folder represents an AVEVA Data Hub namespace, and all of the namespaces are part of one tenant and one AVEVA Connect account.

 Data processing resources are allocated to a namespace after you create a folder and turn on AVEVA Data Hub.
 For example, SDS and asset services, and the associated storage resources are allocated to support a namespace.
 Each namespace and its resources are distinct and separate from all other namespaces.
 For example, you can create an SdsType or an SdsStream object with the same name in two different namespaces.